AdvancedPhotonSource/rsMap3D/rsMap3D/docs/Installation/windowsInstall.rst

 Installation of rsMap3D on Windows Host
 =======================================
-These installation instructions assume the use of the Anaconda Python distribution from Continuum Analytics.
-For these instructions, Anaconda 2.5.0 and the packages provided by Anaconda were used as much as possible.
+These installation instructions assume the use of the Anaconda Python distribution.
+For these instructions, Anaconda 5.x (Images May be from 2.5) and the packages provided by Anaconda were used as much as possible.
 At this time, the current version available from anaconda.org is 2018.12.
-The description written here was put together using a fresh Anaconda install in order to provide as much information as possible for the beginning user.

 In order to install run rsmMap3D the user will need to install Anaconda, and install/check the install of a number of other python packages and then install: